dakotamm/research_blog/_posts/2023-03-28-vfc-cleaning-expansion-error.md

 ## Volume-From-Casts Domain Expansion (& Some Code Cleaning)

 Since our last meeting, I have focused on organizing my workflow and cleaning up my VFC code.
-This elucidated some bugs rooted in lack of generality throughout the domain, which I'm working through with intent to be able to specify domain flexibly in time and space.
+This has included defining flexible methods, breaking out functions to be in line with the LO ecosystem style, and enabling more automated workflow that is machine-agnostic, which will eventually allow full domain flexibility in time and space.
+This has elucidated some bugs rooted in lack of generality throughout the domain, which I'm working through.

-As I've been working through the overhaul, I've been able to extend the domain to more segments in the Strait of Georgia, namely: G1, G2, and G3.
+As I've been working through the overhaul, I've been able to extend the domain to more segments in the Strait of Georgia.
+In this demonstration, they are: G1, G2, and G3.
 For reference, Figure 1 shows the Strait of Georgia segments.

 <p style="text-align:center;"><img src="https://user-images.githubusercontent.com/55995675/228325464-b0bf802a-86a8-4de4-b734-02f9a7daab82.png" width="600"/><br>Fig 1.
 LO segments in Strait of Georgia and Strait of Juan de Fuca.</p><br>